jdaw1/penrose_tiling/text/c.md

     [odd](../images/Penrose_Rh_08_holesFill_odd.svg?raw=1).

-    These extra rhombii require neighbourification, and for some of the `holesFill()` patterns, re-de-duplication.
+    These extra rhombi require neighbourification, and for some of the `holesFill()` patterns, re-de-duplication.

 * [<kbd>paths.c</kbd>](../C/paths.c) finds paths.
 Naturally enough, start at an as-yet-unpathed fat rhombus, and trace using neighbours.
 If it is an open path, then on coming to an end it restarts from there.
 For closed paths, there a rhombus must be chosen to have zero `.withinPathNum`, so to be the first rhombus of the path.
-This is chosen by `rhWithinPathMoreSpecial()` to be one of the rhombii that is as close as possible to the centre of the path, and in the first quadrant.
+This is chosen by `rhWithinPathMoreSpecial()` to be one of the rhombi that is as close as possible to the centre of the path, and in the first quadrant.

 * Which is the smallest enclosing path?
 But the level of the question varies.
     - Open paths cannot have an enclosing path.
     - Closed paths can, though not all do.
-So for fat rhombii, enclosing-path is at the level of the path.
+So for fat rhombi, enclosing-path is at the level of the path.
-    - But for thin rhombii, it is at the level of the rhombus.
-For thin rhombii, find a touching fat, and either the thin is immediately inside that fat&rsquo;s path, or the answer is the same as for that fat&rsquo;s path.
+    - But for thin rhombi, it is at the level of the rhombus.
+For thin rhombi, find a touching fat, and either the thin is immediately inside that fat&rsquo;s path, or the answer is the same as for that fat&rsquo;s path.

     Insideness is computed in [<kbd>insideness.c</kbd>](../C/insideness.c), which makes much use of [<kbd>windingNumber.c</kbd>](../C/windingNumber.c).
     Because there are many candidate enclosing paths to be tested, this is potentially slow.